ChristopherDyck11/HomeBrew/README.md

 # Homebrew Installer

-A simple repository to help you download and install [Homebrew](https://brew.sh), the missing package manager for macOS and Linux.
+A simple repository to help you download and install Homebrew the missing package manager for macOS and Linux.

 ## 📦 What is Homebrew?